 This is a TDB News Flash.
-I'm your stunned doggie reporter Chester L. W. Stephens.
+I'm your stunned doggie reporter Chester L. W. Spaniel.

 Ghostwriter showed us some pictures of the roads yesterday.
 I thought I'd seen just about everything that had to do with snow this winter, but apparently I was wrong.
 Look at these big, giant snow banks along the side of the road.
 They're smoking!